OFS/ofs.github.io/docs/hw/ftile_devkit/user_guides/ug_qs_ofs_ftile/ug_qs_ofs_ftile.md

 - MMIO BW (64B MMIO writes)
 - BW (Read/Write, Read only, Wr only)

-**Host Exerciser Loopback Memory (HE-MEM)** AFU is used to exercise use of FPGA connected DDR, data read from the host is written to DDR, and the same data is read from DDR before sending it back to the host.
+The Host Exerciser Loopback Memory (HE-MEM) AFU is used to exercise use of FPGA connected DDR, data read from the host is written to DDR, and the same data is read from DDR before sending it back to the host.

 **HE-LB** is responsible for generating traffic with the intention of exercising the path from the AFU to the Host at full bandwidth. **HE-MEM** is used to exercise use of FPGA connected DDR; data read from the host is written to DDR, and the same data is read from DDR before sending it back to the host. **HE-MEM** uses external DDR memory (i.e. EMIF) to store data.
 It has a customized version of the AVMM interface to communicate with the EMIF memory controller.
 Both exercisers rely on the user-space tool host_exerciser.
 When using the F-tile Development Kit SmartNIC Platform, optimal performance requires the exercisers be run at 400 MHz.